diego-cc/fastapi-students/README.md

 ```

 ### Create a virtual environment
-If you are using Anaconda on Windows, open your Anaconda Navigator and create a new virtual environment called __fastapi-students__.
+If you are using Anaconda on Windows, you may open your Anaconda Navigator and create a new virtual environment called __fastapi-students__.
+Otherwise, simply run the command: `conda create --name fastapi-students`.

 Then, follow the steps below to install the required packages:
 1. Open Anaconda Prompt